 1. Deliverables.
 Title to Deliverables will reside with Customer. (“Deliverables” is defined in the informational matrix above.)
 Customer shall grant and hereby grants to University the transferable right to use Deliverables for academic, educational and research purposes.
-Title to (i) the methodology, procedures, and processes utilized in performing the Services, and, (ii) excepting Deliverables, all intellectual property created or developed by the University, including without limitation any inventions and discoveries conceived or first reduced to practice, computer software, and works developed, whether or not protectable by patent or copyright, in the performance of the Services, resides and will reside in University.
+Title to (i) the know-how methodologes, procedures, processes, software and other materials utilized in, provided by, or made available for use in connection with performing the Services, and, (ii) excepting Deliverables, all intellectual property created or developed by the University, including without limitation any inventions and discoveries conceived or first reduced to practice, computer software, and works developed, whether or not protectable by patent or copyright, in the performance of the Services, resides and will reside in University.

 2. Acceptance.
 Acceptance of deliverables will be effected upon University completion of deliverables identified in Box 8 on the University premises or when electronic deliverable has been submitted.
 Customer has the right to inspect and evaluate work performed or being performed, at all reasonable times and in a manner that will not unduly delay the work.